staehle/phuntainer/README.md

     * `local.json` -- Local configuration for Phabricator.
 Recommended to create this file initially, with at minimum MySQL configurations.
 An example local.json file is in this repo's [phuntainer/files/local.json](https://github.com/staehle/phuntainer/blob/master/phuntainer/files/local.json). **NOTE** the example file has some required settings, such as `diffusion.ssh-user` and `phd.user` set to "ph", reflecting the username value used across many files in this repo.
   * `extensions/` -- If you have Phabricator PHP extensions, put them in this subdirectory.
   * `preamble.php` -- Phabricator Preamble PHP file.
 This may not apply to your situation.
 See [this page from Phabricator's documentation](https://secure.phabricator.com/book/phabricator/article/configuring_preamble/)
-  * `sshd_config` -- For Git SSHD usage.
-The default file should be enough for most scenarios, and exposes default SSH port 22.
-See [this page from Phabricator's documentation](https://secure.phabricator.com/book/phabricator/article/diffusion_hosting/)
-  * `ssh-secret/` -- Also for SSHD, contains permission-sensitive items.
-This is the only directory owned by `root`.
+  * `ssh-secret/` -- Contains SSH keys for persistence.

 #### Environment Variables